-Assessment is an important tool to help interested parties determine if their courses or programs are doing the things they were designed to do.
-On this page, we have gathered information from NetVUE schools and the primary literature about assessing vocation-related goals and programming.
-The examples provided are meant to give you ideas about what you can do.
+This page offers a curated collection of resources drawn from NetVUE member institutions and the broader literature, focused on assessing vocation-related goals and programming.
+These examples are intended to inspire and guide your own work.
 Some of them are ready to be used as they are, while others will require some time and thought to adapt to your particular program or context.

 Keep in mind that assessment does not have to be complicated to be useful.
-As you browse the resources, consider which approach will give you the information you need to make decisions about whether to keep doing something or change what you are doing.
+As you browse the resources, consider which approach will give you the information you need to make decisions about next steps.
 Thank you for your interest in better understanding the impact of your work on the faculty, staff, and students on your campus.

 Classroom Specific Tools